 19-Fret Tenor Banjos:

 The 19-fret tenor banjo is usually set to C,G,D,A (4th to 1st).
-This one can be used for Celtic and Dixieland music.
-The 19-fret tenor is popular with the well known Dropkick Murphys Band and with the British band called Mumford and Sons.
+This one can be used for Traditional Jazz (Dixieland) and Irish music.
+The 19-fret tenor is popular with the well known Dropkick Murphys Band.

 The 22-fret four string banjo is called a Plectrum banjo and is tune C,G,B,D (which 5-string players may recognize as drop C tuning).
 Here is an interesting historical note.
 Did you know that a flat pick was originally called a “plectrum”?
 Yes, that is where the plectrum banjo got its name because it is traditionally played with a flat pick.
 This is used for traditional jazz music and you all may have seen the players at Disneyland with their straw hats and plectrum banjo picking away for the street crowds.